Jury begins deliberations in Danny Masterson rape retrial

 LOS ANGELES (AP) — Jurors in Danny Masterson's rape retrial began deliberations Wednesday morning in the case against the former "That '70s Show" star.

-The jury of seven men and five women got the case when prosecutors finally finished their rebuttal after all-day closing arguments a day earlier.
+The jury of seven women and five men got the case when prosecutors finally finished their rebuttal after all-day closing arguments a day earlier.

 Late last year, a jury was unable to reach a verdict in the case against Masterson involving rape allegations by three women, and Los Angeles Judge Charlaine Olmedo declared a mistrial.

-Note: This story has been corrected to show that the jury is seven women and five men, not seven men and five women.